jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 In addition, I tend to get very cautious when your company uses Oracle software.

+## You develop software in-house

+Contracting (Dutch: detachering) does not appeal to me.

 ## Your job has a sensible overtime policy

 As much as I like programming, I like seeing my family even more.
 I will refuse to work any form of structural overtime (i.e. so called "death marches" to meet a deadline).
 Incidental overtime usually isn't a problem, but I will expected to be compensated for it (in extra vacation hours, preferably).